-Just like your business, you have a business plan and goals, so your website should also have a its’ own plan and goals that support your business.
+Just like your business, you have a business plan and goals, so your website should also have its’ own plan and goals that support your business.

 Your business-website plan should include:

 - What are the services and products the business is providing?